Sheriff of Nottingham (board game)

-Sheriff of Nottingham is a multiplayer bluffing board game designed by Sergio Halaban, Bryan Pope, Andre Zatz and originally published Arcane Wonders as the first in their Dice Tower Essentials line.
+Sheriff of Nottingham is a multiplayer bluffing board game designed by Sergio Halaban, Bryan Pope, Andre Zatz and originally published by Arcane Wonders as the first in their Dice Tower Essentials line.
 Sheriff of Nottingham was released on October 10, 2014.
 In the game, players take turns acting as the Sheriff while the other players try to bring goods into the city.
 Players must declare what goods they have in their bag and the Sheriff may choose to let them pass or inspect their goods to see if they are carrying the goods they claim.
 A player may lie, bribe, or mislead to get the most points scoring goods into the city without being caught.